CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 </a>

 The example website you'll begin working with is available on this Code Your Future GitHub repository - [Bikes for Refugees](https://github.com/CodeYourFuture/bikes-for-refugees).
-Fork the repository to your personal account and use the following terminal commands to download the files to your projects folder.
+Fork the repository to your personal account and then clone the repository

-1. `cd ~`
-2. `cd <your-project-directory>`
-3. `git clone git@github.com:<your_username>/bikes-for-refugees.git`
+### Exercise (5 minutes)

-> **Exercise**: Spend a few minutes exploring the `.html` and `.css` files for this page.
+Spend a few minutes exploring the `.html` and `.css` files for this page.
 Why don't we put everything in one file?

 ## Semantic HTML